 The UP200 is an Iditarod qualifying race.
 Registration is limited to 40 teams, and mushers are required to have finished the Midnight Run or other equivalent sixty (60) mile continuous running races within the past three seasons.

 45 miles from Marquette to Chatham

-The JackPine 30 rounds out the weekend’s fun with a six-dog, 30-mile sprint starting and finishing in Gwinn Michigan.
-The JP30 will start on Saturday morning, February 16, 2013 from the parking lot of Larry’s Family Food’s in Gwinn.
+The JackPine 30 rounds out the weekend’s fun with a six-dog, 30-mile trail starting and finishing in Gwinn Michigan.
+The JP30 will start on Saturday morning, February 15, 2014 from the parking lot of Larry’s Family Food’s in Gwinn.
 From there, it’s a race to the finish!
 The teams are expected back in Gwinn at the First Baptist Church, located on North Billings Street late morning or early afternoon on Saturday.
 For the first time, there will be a purse for the JP30.
 Many mushers are finding the opportunity to finish in the money very exciting.